philippewanner/hotkeyio/docs/algorithms/index.md

 collision: two keys have been assigned the same slot.
 A good hash function has a very few collisions.
 To avoid collisions, you need:
 - low load factor: `nb of items in hash table / total nb of slots`.
 With a lower load factor, you'll have fewer collisions, and your table will perform better.
 Rule of thumb: resize when your load factor is greater than 0.7.
 Resizing means adding more slots to your hash table by creating a new array that's bigger.
 Rule of thumb is to make an array that is twice the size.
 - good hash function: a good hash function distributes values in the array evenly.
 A bad hash function groups values together and produces a lot of collisions.
+E.g. `SHA`

 ### Use cases
 Hash tables are great when you want to: